CharlieDinh/CharlieDinh/README.md

-- 👋 Hi, I’m Canh T. Dinh (@CharlieDinh).
+- 👋 Hi, I’m Dr. Canh T. Dinh (@CharlieDinh).
 - 👀 I’m interested in Federated Machine Learning, NLP, Computer Vision, etc, ...
-- 🌱 I’m currently Phd Candidate in Machine Learning at The University of Sydney and Machine Learning Engineer at Canva.
+- 🌱 I obtained Phd in Privacy Machine Learning at The University of Sydney 2023.
+- 🌱 I’m Machine Learning Engineer at Canva.
 - 💞️ I’m looking to collaborate on Federated Machine Learning research or any ML research.
 - 📫 How to reach me: thecanhdinh92@gmail.com.